Published: 15 August 2022

 Dynamic characteristic experiments of the SSFE and the SSFE II were designed as vibration displacement measuring experiments to study their dynamic characteristics and verify whether they match characteristics of sugarcane field roughness and whether lateral-oscillation-limiting devices can limit lateral oscillations of the SSFE II.
 The block diagram of dynamic characteristic experiments of the SSFE and the SSFE II is shown in Fig. 9.

-In Fig. 9, the laser displacement sensor was used to measure the SSFE and the SSFE II vibration displacements along the , the and the axes.
+In Fig. 9, the laser displacement sensor was used to measure the SSFE and the SSFE II vibration displacements along the x, the y and the z axes.
 The SSFE and the SSFE II vibration displacement measuring experiments were designed as complete cross grouping experiments.
 The SSFE and the SSFE II input frequencies and eccentric masses were two experimental factors.
 Levels of the SSFE and the SSFE II input frequencies were 5-15 Hz and 8-25 Hz (The step size is 1).
 Levels of the eccentric mass were 1-4 kg (The step size is 1).

 Fig. 9The block diagram of dynamic characteristic experiments of the SSFE and the SSFE II